-Proper application is defined as written recommendation by the department chairman, the undergraduate Dean, and the Dean of the Graduate School.
+Proper application is defined as written recommendation by the department chairperson, the undergraduate Dean, and the Dean of the Graduate School.
 The awarding of this status is administered by the Dean of the Graduate School.
 Only in cases where the proper application is questioned shall it be brought to the attention of the Graduate Council.
+The Dean of the Graduate School may exercise discretion to withhold full graduate faculty membership.
+Appeals of such cases should be made to the Graduate Council.

-The Graduate Faculty membership of all present faculty who hold such membership in August 27, 1973, shall be automatically extended for a period of five years, that is, to the beginning of the fall 1978 semester.
+The Graduate Faculty membership of all present faculty who hold such membership as of August 27, 1973, shall be automatically extended for a period of five years, that is, to the beginning of the fall 1978 semester.

+2. Renewal
-- 2. Renewal - a.
-Graduate Faculty membership is awarded for an initial period of five years, and is renewable at five year intervals thereafter;

-- b.
-Considerations for renewal:

-Applicants for renewal must have departmental responsibilities in the graduate program, which may also include research, scholarly publications, or creative work in the arts. - c.
-Procedures for renewal: - the Graduate Faculty member makes written application for renewal to the department chairman; - (2) the department chairman convenes a committee of all departmental Graduate Faculty members to determine whether or not considerations for renewal have been met, and forwards recommendation for or against renewal to the undergraduate Dean: - (3) the undergraduate Dean forwards the application with his recommendation for or against renewal to the Dean of the Graduate School; - (4) the Dean of the Graduate School forwards the application with his recommendation for or against renewal to the Graduate Council: - (5) the Graduate Council votes to approve or disapprove the renewal. - II.
-Associate Graduate Faculty Membership

-Associate Graduate faculty membership may be awarded temporarily to faculty members who meet the following conditions.
+- a.
+Graduate Faculty membership is awarded for an initial period of five years, and is renewable at five year intervals thereafter; - Considerations for renewal: Applicants for renewal must have departmental responsibilities in the graduate program, which may also include research, scholarly publications, or creative work in the arts. - c.
+Procedures for renewal: - the Graduate Faculty member makes written application for renewal to the department chairperson; - (2) the department chairperson convenes a committee of all departmental Graduate Faculty members to determine whether or not considerations for renewal have been met, and forwards recommendation for or against renewal to the undergraduate Dean: - (3) the undergraduate Dean forwards the application with his recommendation for or against renewal to the Dean of the Graduate School; - (4) the Dean of the Graduate School forwards the application with his recommendation for or against renewal to the Graduate Council; - (5) the Graduate Council votes to approve or disapprove the renewal. - II.
+Associate Graduate Faculty Membership Associate Graduate faculty membership may be awarded temporarily to faculty members who meet the following - conditions.

-- Course work must be completed beyond the Master's degree. - b.
-A proper application must be presented with recommendations by the Department Chairman, undergraduate dean, and the Dean of the Graduate School.
-The application will include the courses to be taught, the terminal date of the appointment, and the special qualifications of the applicant that demonstrate the best available ability in the particular field. - Approval of the Graduate Council must be obtained prior to the first meeting of the class. - d.
-Renewal may be granted by the Graduate School Dean upon the request of the Department Chairman.
+a.
+Course work must be completed beyond the Master's degree. - b.
+A proper application must be presented with recommendations by the department chairperson, undergraduate dean, and the Dean of the Graduate School.
+The application will include the courses to be taught, the terminal date of the appointment, and the special qualifications of the applicant that demonstrate the best available ability in the particular field. - Approval of the Graduate Dean must be obtained prior to the first meeting of the class. - d.
+Renewal may be granted by the Graduate Dean and the Graduate Council upon the request of the department chairperson.

-Approved by Graduate Council, November 21, 1966, June 21, 1973; by the President, July 30, 1973.
+Approved by Graduate Council, November 21, 1966, and June 21, 1973; by the President, July 30, 1973; February 25, 1977; March 25, 1977; April 29, 1977; and May 11, 1977.